Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: RLT for Bilinear Terms

 \end{itemize}

-The key step is the replacing of products $x_kx_j$ with the variables $w_{kj}$.
+In this way we obtain a valid linear inequality.
+The key step is the replacement of products $x_kx_j$ with the variables $w_{kj}$.
 When a bilinear product relation $x_kx_j \lesseqgtr w_{kj}$ does not hold for the current relaxation solution, this substitution may lead to an increase in the violation of the inequality, thus possibly producing a cut that is violated by the relaxation solution.

+In the case that we have a linear equation constraint $\sum_{k=1}^n a_{1k}x_k = b_1$ \emph{and} all nonlinear terms can be replaced using equality relations, then RLT produces an equation cut.
+Otherwise, the equation constraint is treated as two inequalities $\sum_{k=1}^n a_{1k}x_k \leq b_1$ and $\sum_{k=1}^n a_{1k}x_k \geq b_1$ to produce inequality cuts.
+Note that nonnegative constraint factors $(b_i - \mathbf{a}_i\mathbf{x})$ could also be used as multipliers similarly to bound factors, but we do not do so in our implementation.